abslut/yolotraingui/README.md

 You could adjust all the parameters displayed.

 ## Special
-If you'd like to try a self-adjusted YOLO model, you shall prepare a peronalized yaml.
+If you'd like to try a self-adjusted YOLO model, you shall prepare a personalized yaml.
 For example, you'd like to insert a CBAM module in.

 ## Remarks